Journal of Finance, 2018, 73.1, 275-316

 Presentation in MPSA 2019, APSA 2019

-Abstract: Using data for over 600 households in 16 villages from Townsend Thai project, we find that the role of preexisting informal kinship networks in Thailand was enhanced following a quasi-formal village fund program in 2001.
-Transfers (gifts) among poor households play a crucial role in funding investment.
-This transfer mechanism and its role in investment were amplified for the poor households after the village fund, especially those with kinship ties.
-Moreover, we document a financial regime shift using maximum-likelihood estimation.
-Two exogenously incomplete regimes (saving only and lending/borrowing) dominated in the full sample and for the relatively poor before the village fund, but costly state verification, a less incomplete financial regime, dominates in the subsample of poor households following the village fund.
-The structurally-estimated cost of verification of the households with kinship is also significantly lower than the one without kinship after 2001, relative to before, suggesting the role of kinship was enhanced.
+Abstract: Transfers (gifts) among poor households play a crucial role in funding investment, a role amplified by a quasi-formal village fund program in 2001, especially for those with preexisting informal kinship ties.
+Moreover, we document financial regime shifts using maximum-likelihood estimation.
+Two exogenously incomplete regimes (saving only and lending/borrowing) dominated for the relatively poor before the village fund, but costly state verification, a less incomplete financial regime, dominates in the subsample of poor households connected via kinship to the village fund.
+The structurally-estimated verification cost of these households is also significantly lower than those without kinship after 2001, relative to before.